src-d/blog/content/post/siva.md

 ## Our Ideal Archive Format

-So we started evaluating different archiving formats to use.
+We started evaluating different archiving formats to use.
 That should be easy!
-There are the features we are looking for:
+These are the features we are looking for:

 1. **No compression.** Most data is contained in packfiles, which are already compressed.